roger2727/MitchellRoger_T1A2/README.md

 - Social media icons that link to my profiles.
 - skills section that shows my project and a link to the repo
 - Contact section with links to send an email, call my number and my location.
+- Footer has social media links to my personal accounts

 ## Sitemap